An audio series for health care providers – bundled together in one discounted package:

 Christopher Hobbs, PhD reviews over 250 clinical trials on the efficacy and safety of cannabis use for glaucoma, HIV/AIDs, opiate addiction, nausea, cancer-related cachexia, muscle spasms, epilepsy, pain, autoimmune diseases and inflammation.
 The benefits and drawbacks of different delivery systems, different solvents for extraction and vaporizers are discussed.
 Clinically relevant details on the chemistry, pharmacology, pharmacokinetics and pharmacodynamics of cannabinoids, including THC and CBD, are summarized.
 Speaker: Christopher Hobbs, PhD.
 (Product Code: 18SW03)

+The search for effective, safe and non-addictive pain medication is an age-old quest.
+Studies show many people, especially the elderly, the poor, people of color and women are under-treated for chronic pain.
 While herbs are not as powerful as opiates and other pharmaceutical medications, they can offer safer and often highly effective pain management.
-In this talk we discuss how specific herbs can relieve specific types of pain, how to combine herbs to create a synergistic effect which reduces inflammation, pain perception and spasm, and how botanicals can enhance the effects of common pharmaceutical pain medications.
+In this talk we discuss how specific herbs can relieve specific types of pain, how to combine herbs to create a synergistic effect and reduce inflammation, pain perception and spasm and how botanicals can enhance the effects of pharmaceutical pain medications..
 Speaker: David Winston, RH (AHG).
-(Product Code: 15SW18)
+(Product Code: 21ME30)

 Musculoskeletal External Herbal Applications